dimpase/M2/Project:-implement-ZZ-mod-n-in-the-engine-for-composite-n.md

 * Current status: volunteers welcome!
 * Macaulay2 skill level: beginner with some Macaulay2 experience, knowledge of C++ is necessary
 * Mathematical experience: advanced undergraduate
-* Reason(s) to participate: learn Macaulay2 internals, need faster `ZZ/n` in research
+* Reason(s) to participate: learn Macaulay2 internals, provide a faster implementation of `ZZ/n` to researchers

 ## Project Description